Control Variates for MCMC: Control variate basics

 This is a popular and typically fast approach that can outperform empirical variance minimisation \citep{Si2020}.
 If $u(x) = \alpha + \theta_1 u_1(x) + \cdots + \theta_J u_J(x)$ then this amounts to performing ordinary least squares on the multiple linear regression problem with $f$ as the response and $u_j(x)$ for $j=1,\ldots,J$ as the predictors, so there is a closed-form solution.
 This also gives some intuition into when control variates will perform well.
 Control variates typically do not perform well when $f$ is not well predicted by $u_1, \ldots, u_J$, for example when $f$ is an indicator function.
 Empirical variance minimisation and least squares are well-suited to independent and identically distributed samples.
 They can also perform well in the context of MCMC but they do not directly attempt to minimise the asymptotic variance.

 A more suitable approach in the context of MCMC would be to minimise the asymptotic variance $\sigma(f-u)^2$.
-Since this is not tractable, approaches based on minimisation of a finite-sample estimate of the asymptotic variance can be used (see for example Chapter XX or \citet{Flegal2010}).
+Since this is not tractable, approaches based on minimisation of a finite-sample estimate of the asymptotic variance can be used (see, e.g., Chapter 5 or \citet{Flegal2010}).
 Minimisation of spectral variance estimates \citep{Belomestny2020,Brosse2019} and batch means estimates \citep[see e.g.][]{Hammer2008} have been considered.

 In an entirely different direction, some non-parametric control variates are optimised by selecting $u$ to be a minimum-norm interpolant to $f$ \citep{Oates2017}, so the optimisation is decoupled from any measure of asymptotic variance for the sampler.